What Is Single-Payer Health Insurance?

 - Capital planning

-"95 percent of American households could pay less for care than they do now".
+According to PNHP, 95% of American households could pay less for care than they do now with a single-payer system.

 In addition, other studies show that compared to other countries with Single-Payer health models, the US pays more for health care, and in looking at Health System Performance Scores it is clear that there is a lot of room for improvement in the US system.